lab-cosmo/chemiscope/paper/paper.md

 # Summary
 Chemiscope is an interactive visualization tool for exploring structure-property relationships in molecular and materials datasets [@Fraux2020].
-It links a map view, e.g., a low-dimensional embedding or property-property scatter plot, to an interactive 3D structure viewer, which streamlines inspection of clusters and outliers by moving between points in feature and property space and the corresponding atomic configurations.
+It links a map view, e.g. a low-dimensional embedding or property-property scatter plot, to an interactive 3D structure viewer, which streamlines inspection of clusters and outliers by moving between points in feature and property space and the corresponding atomic configurations.